 Most people start fermenting good gut bacteria from their mother's breast milk.
 There are around 40 trillion bacterial cells in your body.
 They come from a wide variety of sources.
 One type can only be found in the milk or meat of cud chewing bovine.
 If your gut bacteria are destroyed, it is very difficult to re-establish.
 Eating and/or drinking probiotics will not in-and-of-itself re-establish good gut bacteria.
-COVID (and other conditions) destroys good gut bacteria resulting in a compromised immune system.
-The best way to re-establish your good gut bacteria is to consume breast milk for at least 6 months.
+COVID, taking antibiotics, and other conditions destroy good gut bacteria resulting in a compromised immune system.
+The best way to reestablish your good gut bacteria is to consume breast milk for at least 6 months.
 Alternatively, you need to get all the right ingredients for fermentation including the proper 300 to 500 bacterial types, chemicals for the reaction, and lots of fiber.

 Your gut bacteria changes throughout the day.
 The makeup of the bacteria cultures varies depending on what your body is doing.
 Eating, exercising, and sleeping will alter the good gut bacteria needed for the job.
 Changing your sleep schedule, or other changes to lifestyle, may result in noticeable changes in your digestion (runny stool to constipation.)
 Other reasons you may notice changes in your good gut bacteria activity include breaking down toxic food compounds or providing protection from pathogenic organisms (that enter the body through drinking or eating contaminated water or food.)